His Family: Literary significance and reception

 His Family was praised by many critics at the time of its publication.
-The Oakland Tribune, in its review on May 27, 1917, said "in this story of Roger Gale's family, Ernest Poole has pictured remarkably well present-day Americans.
+The Oakland Tribune, in its review on May 27, 1917, wrote "in this story of Roger Gale's family, Ernest Poole has pictured remarkably well present-day Americans.
 It is significant, intellectual and stimulating--a story of today."
-The New York Times profiled the book in its review of "notable fiction" for 1917, calling it "a fine successor to The Harbor [Poole's first novel]."
+The New York Times profiled the book in its review of "notable fiction" for 1917, calling it "a fine successor to The Harbor (Poole's first novel)."

-When Poole's first novel, The Harbor came out in 1915 it was a critical and popular success but the Pulitzer Prize did not yet exist.
+When Poole's first novel, The Harbor, came out in 1915, it was a critical and popular success but the Pulitzer Prize did not yet exist.
 When his second novel His Family came out in 1918, the "consensus is that it’s the lesser of the two works, that the Pulitzer committee was really honoring Poole for The Harbor".

 References to actual history, geography and current science

 His Family makes frequent reference to details of life in New York City in the 1910s, particularly to the details of life for the impoverished immigrants whose children attend Deborah's school.
 George's fascination with "modern" farming, and his subsequent conversations, offer some details about how the farming of livestock was changing at the time.
 Finally, the impact of World War I on the business community, the immigrant community, and the lives of families is described in some detail, although few details are given regarding specific wartime incidents (battles, the sinking of passenger ships, etc.).